Foot binding: Variations and prevalence

-Manchu women, as well as Mongol and Chinese women in the Eight Banners, did not bind their feet.
+Ethnic variation played a significant role in footbinding's distribution.
+Manchu women, who were officially prohibited from binding their feet, did not bind their feet.
 The most a Manchu woman might do was to wrap the feet tightly to give them a slender appearance.
 The Manchus, wanting to emulate the particular gait that bound feet necessitated, adapted their own form of platform shoes to cause them to walk in a similar swaying manner.
 These Manchu platform shoes were known as "flower bowl" shoes (花盆鞋 (Huāpénxié)) or "horse-hoof" shoes (馬蹄鞋 (Mǎtíxié)); they have a platform generally made of wood 2–6 in in height and fitted to the middle of the sole, or they have a small central tapered pedestal.
-Many Han Chinese in the Inner City of Beijing did not bind their feet either, and it was reported in the mid-1800s that around 50–60% of non-banner women had unbound feet.
+Other non-Han groups, including Mongols and Tibetans, generally rejected the custom.
+Women in the Eight Banners, and many Han Chinese in the Inner City of Beijing also did not bind their feet.
+It was reported in the mid-1800s that around 50–60% of non-banner women had unbound feet.
 Han immigrant women to the Northeast came under Manchu influence and abandoned foot binding.
 Bound feet nevertheless became a significant differentiating marker between Han women and Manchu or other banner women.
+Assimilation occurred in some regions: Hui Muslim women in Gansu and Dungan communities in Central Asia retained footbinding into the 20th century, influenced by neighboring Han populations.
+In multiethnic areas, bound feet became a visible marker of Han female identity and distinction from non-Han groups.

 The Hakka people were unusual among Han Chinese in not practising foot binding.
 Most non-Han Chinese people, such as the Manchus, Mongols and Tibetans, did not bind their feet.
 Some non-Han ethnic groups did.
 Foot binding was practised by the Hui Muslims in Gansu Province.
 The Dungan Muslims, descendants of Hui from northwestern China who fled to central Asia, were also practising foot binding up to 1948.
 In southern China, in Canton (Guangzhou), 19th-century Scottish scholar James Legge noted a mosque that had a placard denouncing foot binding, saying Islam did not allow it since it constituted violating the creation of God.